The President Of The Philippines Said His Soldiers Should Shoot Rebel Women In The Vagina

 The official transcript of Duterte's comments released by his office replaces the word "vagina" and the slang for it with a set of dashes.
 According to the transcript, the male audience laughed.

 won't kill you.
-We will just shoot your vagina so that..."
+We will just shoot your vagina so that ...
 If there are no vaginas it would be useless," he said, according to local media reports.

 Duterte went on to wonder aloud why any woman would join the communist New People's Army (NPA).